-At Fusion, we are very proud of our prompt delivery service with the minimum of fuss.
-Our job is to gather all the essential paperwork, go away and do the necessary number crunching, and then within a short period of time, it will all be done for you.
+At Fusion Accountants, we are very proud of our prompt delivery service with minimal fuss.
+Our job is to gather all the essential paperwork, go away and do the necessary number crunching, and prepare full accounts very quickly.

-We guarantee that you will never receive anything later than the promised due date.
-We proactively try to complete your Corporation tax returns (or your personal tax returns if self-employed) within 1 to 2 weeks from receiving the relevant information you send us.
-We don’t wait until the filing deadline (9 months after the year-end).
+We proactively try to complete your company annual accounts (or your tax returns if self-employed) within 1 to 2 weeks from receiving the relevant information you send us.
+We always file your set of accounts with HMRC before your deadline date (9 months after the year-end).

 We will take care of this process for you as we will get in touch well in advance to remind you of any information we need or any payments required.